-The Clinical Trial Regulation aims to create an environment that is favourable to conducting clinical trials in the European Union (EU), with the highest standards of safety for participants.
-On 16 April 2014 the new Regulation on clinical trials on medicinal products for human use was adopted.
-The Regulation entered into force on 16 June 2014 but will apply no earlier than 28 May 2016.
+The goal of Clinical Trial Regulation EU No. 536/2014 is to create an environment that is favourable to conducting clinical trials in the EU, with the highest standards of safety for participants and increased transparency of trial information.
+The Regulation will require:

-- the rules for conducting clinical trials are consistent throughout the EU;
+- consistent rules for conducting clinical trials throughout the EU;

-- transparent information is made publicly available on the authorisation, conduct, and results of each clinical trial carried out in the EU.
+- information on the authorisation, conduct and results of each clinical trial carried out in the EU to be publicly available.

 EU clinical trial portal and database